nathanbumpus/Trinity-2.8.4-Marconi/Lobster_Scripts.md

 /home/nbumpus/lobster/trimmed_reads/pmn/SRR7156172_2.trim.unpaired.fastq \
 ILLUMINACLIP:/opt/modules/universal/trimmomatic/0.36/adapters/TruSeq2-PE.fa:2:30:10 HEADCROP:9 LEADING:20 TRAILING:20 MINLEN:50
 ```
-<p>Next perform fastqc again only this time using the resulting trimmed reads as inputs.
-Once we have determined that reads have been sufficiently trimmed we can use these reads to build the assembly.</p> <a href="#top">back to top</a> <a href="#table">Table of Contents</a>
+<p>Next perform fastqc again, only this time using the resulting trimmed reads as inputs.
+Once we have determined that the reads have been sufficiently trimmed we can use these trimmed reads to build the assembly.</p> <a href="#top">back to top</a> <a href="#table">Table of Contents</a>

 <h2 align="center"><a id="assembly"></a>Lobster Assembly</h2>

-<p>Instead of catonating all of the left reads together and all of the right reads together we can create a tab deliminited assembly_samples_file.txt file describing each pair of left and right reads like so.</p>
+<p>Instead of catonating all of the left reads together and all of the right reads together we can create a tab delimited assembly_samples_file.txt file describing each pair of left and right reads like so.</p>

 ```
 PMN     PMN2    /home/nbumpus/lobster/trinity_reads/left/SRR7156183_1.trim.paired.fastq /home/nbumpus/lobster/trinity_reads/right/SRR7156183_2.trim.paired.fastq